 — (Destination Canada, A Regenerative Approach to Tourism in Canada)

-2024 saw over 300 cruise ships arrive in Victoria with an estimated 900,000 passengers.
-Their impacts included overtourism, air and ocean pollution, and the import of foreign wastes.
-The majority of ships were brief evening calls to comply with a US maritime law, saving the foreign-based cruise lines millions in avoided penalties, but resulting in low economic value for Victoria at a high social and environmental cost.
+Victoria’s 2026 cruise season is scheduled from April 10 to October 18, 2026 with 334 ships; 970,000 passengers; and 370,000 crew members.
+Their impacts include overtourism, air and ocean pollution, and the import of foreign wastes.
+The majority of ships are brief evening calls to comply with a US maritime law, saving the foreign-based cruise lines hundreds of millions in avoided penalties, but resulting in low economic value for Victoria at a high social and environmental cost.

 Fair Sailing believes it is time to rethink cruise tourism.